v0idcr0w/minimal-calorie-tracker/README.md

 - In the Logs tab, you can see your progress in a tabular format and edit the contents of the other days, if for some reason you forgot to enter one of your meals into the app

 ### Differences vs. typical calorie trackers
+- No need for an internet connection (works offline)
 - Currently desktop only
 - No bar code scanner (it is a premium feature in most apps)
 - No algorithmic predictions (you must decide for yourself how to alter your caloric intake based on how your weight is trending)